Are probiotics for Autism worth the money?

 65 Billion is a drop in the ocean.
 Before dropping in some more bacteria to add diversity, we need to set up the environment, so that the new bacteria stands a chance of colonising.

-Two main factors limit new probiotic strains' ability to colonise in most peoples' colons.
+Two main factors limit new probiotic strains' ability to colonise in most peoples' colons:

 Some people do report side effects of using probiotics such as abdominal pain, gas bloating, overstimulated immune system, constipation and the triggering of allergies.
 The reason why the side effects of using probiotics are reported may be that the environment of the gut hasn't been addressed first.

 The role of quality foods and prebiotics must be considered.
 A diverse and balanced gut needs an abundance of varied and balanced food for the microbes that live there.
 The focus for gut healing (and related health issues), should be to provide an environment for the good microbes to thrive.
-The intestinal environment shouldn't provide food for individual microbes, but rather a more complex diet with various nutrients and fibres that require a community of microbes working together to digest.
-For example, sugar can be consumed by the dominant strain without the need for help from the community.
-The predominant strain can then become more dominant.

 One thing that can make your quest for a healthy family diet very difficult is picky eaters (more in this post).
 There seems to be a lot more fussy eaters these days, which makes it very difficult for parents.
 I argue that poor gut health contributes to fussy eaters because microbes have a big vote on what cravings we have and what food to choose.
 I explained this further in the Sugar Cravings and Autism post.